 Ford revealed today the 2012 Ford C-MAX, the all-new affordable alternative for the North American families who crave industry-first technology and best-in-class fuel economy.
 The new car, which will be introduced in January at the 2011 Detroit Auto Show, will also introduce the first application of the all-new 1.6-liter EcoBoost I-4 engine in its North American C-class vehicles.

-Still, the car will be available with a 2.5-liter iVCT I-4 engine.
+Still, the new 2012 Ford C-MAX will be available with a 2.5-liter iVCT I-4 engine.
 Both engines will be mated to Ford’s 6F35 automatic six-speed transmission.
 Regarding its dimensions, the 2012 Ford C-MAX has a 109.7-inch wheelbase and an overall length of 178 inches.
 Furthermore, the new car introduces an array of advanced technologies generally only found in larger, more premium vehicles.

-Regarding the safety, the car comes with AdvanceTrac with RSC (Roll Stability Control) with curve control, dual front and side airbags with smart occupant sensor, first-, second- and third-row Safety Canopy side-curtain airbags, tire pressure monitoring system, driver and passenger-side blind spot mirrors and strong body architecture with extensive use of high-strength steels.
+Regarding the safety of the new 2012 Ford C-MAX, the car comes with AdvanceTrac with RSC (Roll Stability Control) with curve control that helps maintain stability at all times.
+It is also installed with dual front and side airbags with smart occupant sensor, first-, second- as well as third-row Safety Canopy side-curtain airbags.
+The new C-MAX also comes with driver and passenger-side blind spot mirrors and strong body architecture with extensive use of high-strength steels.